parthsakpal07/my-todo-app/README.md

 ✅ Add new tasks
 ✅ Delete existing tasks
 ✅ Mark tasks as completed (with line-through styling)
-✅ Clean and minimal UI
+✅ Clean and minimal UI.
 ✅ Powered by Vite for lightning-fast builds.

 📫 Contact Me